Debra Henderson, MBACP (Reg) - Level Paths Counselling, Specializing in Trauma

 It may feel hopeless right now and I can't undo what has happened to you as if it had never happened, but I can work with you to find greater wholeness.
 If hope is too hard to find I can hold it for you until you are able to hold hope for yourself.

 Training, qualifications & experience

-Currently, I am studying for an MSc in Trauma Counselling at the University of Chester.
-I have completed 2yrs of modules and have my dissertation to do in 2020.
+Currently, I am studying for an MSc in Trauma Counselling at the University of Chester with just my dissertation to complete.

 - Diploma in Therapeutic Counselling (CPCAB)

 - Certificate in Counselling Studies (CPCAB)